 - If you need more info on other parameters you can use, go to this chkdsk docs from microsoft.

 Run CHKDSK in Windows 10/11 Before Boot

-If you want to chkdsk your primary drive where you store and boot your Windows, usually C: drive, chkdsk will need to run before booting into Windows.
-It’s because chkdsk cannot be run if the drive is in used, especially if there is any system core file in the drive which Windows relies to work.
+If you want to CHKDSK your primary drive where you store and boot your Windows, usually C: drive, CHKDSK will need to run before booting into Windows.
+This is because CHKDSK cannot be run if the drive is in use, especially if there are any system core files on the drive that Windows relies on to work.